janosh/svelte-multiselect/readme.md

 - `ulOptionsClass`: available options listed in the dropdown when component is in `open` state
 - `liOptionClass`: list items selectable from dropdown list
 - `liActiveOptionClass`: the currently active dropdown list item (i.e. hovered or navigated to with arrow keys)
+- `liSelectAllClass`: the "Select All" option at the top of the dropdown (when `selectAllOption` is enabled)
 - `liUserMsgClass`: user message (last child of dropdown list when no options match user input)
 - `liActiveUserMsgClass`: user message when active (i.e. hovered or navigated to with arrow keys)
 - `maxSelectMsgClass`: small span towards the right end of the input field displaying to the user how many of the allowed number of options they've already selected